Email marketing is undoubtedly one of the most impactful tools in your digital marketing toolkit. Everyone uses email.

 An onboarding email sequence walks your prospects through the process of using your product.

-For SaaS companies, this might mean learning how to use your software solution and integrating it into their business processes.
+This might mean learning how to use your software solution and integrating it into their business processes for SaaS companies.

-It’s important that your customers have a full understanding of your product so that you can ensure their continued use and a longer life as a customer of your business.
+It’s important that your customers fully understand your product to ensure their continued use and longer life as a customer of your business.